shubhanshus/Lets-Talk/README.md

 This is the final project for distributed systems class.

+Part2- Separate front-end and backend
+Front server port 8081
+Back server port 8080
+Communicate through RPC and channel

-How to run on MacOS:
+How to run on MacOS :
 export GOPATH=/Users/XXX/Let-s-talk-master/
-To start run model.go main.go session.go
+To start client server: go to directory /client go run model.go client.go session.go main.go

+To start backend server: go to directory /server go run server.go

 To run test cases for part 2:
 run the server.go and then do go test -v